-Marketing and advertising of only foods and beverages that meet Smart Snacks:
+Marketing and a dvertising of only v foods and beverage s that meet Smart Snacks:

 Goal What do we want to accomplish?
 Action Steps What activities need to happen?
 Timeline Start dates Measurement How is progress measured?
 Lead Person Stakeholders Who will be involved and/or impacted?
 Complete?
-Posters stated Smart Snacks Beginning of school year Director Staff, students Yes
+Posters stated Smart Snacks All buildings have posters in cafeteria Beginning of school year Director Staff, students Yes